XuPaperCup/WorldEdit-BE/README.md

 Translation file path for Behaviour Pack: WorldEdit-BE/BP/texts/zh_TW.lang

 ## Installation
-*Please note that the translation may not be fully correct and there might be some issue occur, release will be out once it is ready.*
+*Please note that the translation may not be fully correct and there might be some issue occur.
+Currently there are no version released, release will be out once it is ready.*

 Step to install the Chinese Traditional Language
 1. Download the latest translation file according to your WorldEdit-BE version.